kevintsoii/Discord.py-Bot-Template/README.md

 # Discord Bot Template

-Discord.py bot template to create a fully functioning bot with modular commands, logging, metrics, and caching.
+Template to create a fully functional Discord bot with modular commands, logging, metrics, caching, and automated deployment.
 Used by a bot with 25,000+ servers.

 **Tech Stack**